pulseq-cest/BMsim_challenge/README.md

   1) define water f=1, and all other fractions relative to water
   2) define M0_i of each pool i and then normalize f_i= M0_i/sum(M0_i)

-  The first challenge showed that all groups participating so far use definition 1.
+  The first study showed that all groups participating so far use definition 1.
 Therefore, we encourage all new participants to use this definition as well.

 - How do you define the MT pool?

   Some simulations use x, y, and z components to describe a Lorentzian MT pool.
   Others use only the z-component and assume a Lorentzian lineshape factor there.
-  The results from the first challenge showed that these different implementations are **NOT INTERCHANGEABE** right now.
+  The results from the first study showed that these different implementations are **NOT INTERCHANGEABE** right now.
 Therefore, we suggest treating the MT pool similar to a CEST pool and consider all 3 components.